tanbir/CARND-Advanced-Lane-Lines/README.md

 ![binary and warped][binary_and_warped]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identifying lane-line pixels and fit their positions with a polynomia

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: